-It is the policy of the Museum to support books with a local historical content, and it is our intention to produce and publish at least one book every two years.
+It is the policy of the Museum to support books with a local historical content, and we try to produce and publish at least one new book every two years.

 The Clockmakers of Beccles by James Woodrow - Price £4.25 (GBP)

 This attractive book gives details of the 47 clockmakers known to have operated from Beccles, includes a wealth of clock photographs from some local makers.
 Many 'Beccles' clocks have ended up across the world in countries such as the USA and Australia from where the museum has received correspondence.
 The Museum hopes that this book will prompt clock owners to pass details and photographs of their Beccles clocks, by email if possible, for the museums historical records.